ruslangainutdinov/how-to-get-app/README.md

 This repository is my "how-to-get" application.

-The technologies that have been used during development are:
+**The technologies that have been used during development are:**

--Spring Boot,
+- Spring Boot
--Spring MVC,
+- Spring MVC
--Hibernate ORM,
+- Hibernate ORM
--Hibernate Validator,
+- Hibernate Validator
--Thymeleaf,
+- Thymeleaf
--MySQL
+- MySQL
 Bootstrap templates were used for front-end par t of the application.

 -Documentation for the app on it's way!